Trinity International University of Ambassadors (TIUA)

 To safeguard privacy, dignity, and institutional integrity:

-TIUA and its subsidiaries and affiliates do not publicly comment on, confirm, deny, or discuss any individual honorary degree decisions, including conferrals, reviews, or rescissions.
+TIUA, its affiliated institutions, and collaborating nonprofit partners do not publicly comment on, confirm, deny, or discuss individual honorary degree decisions, including conferrals, reviews, or rescissions.

 All inquiries regarding policy—not individual cases—must be directed to: